tksuoran/erhe/Readme.md

 #### Notes for CLion users

 CLion has initial support.
-Enable profiles that begin with `VS` and end with `for CLion`, for example VS 2022 Debug for CLion.
-MingW toolset support does not yet seem to work, contributions are welcome.
+Currently, you should only enable single CMake profile at time when using CLion.
+Otherwise profiles may end up trying to use same directory and that will not work.

+-  Get from VCS: URL: `https://github.com/tksuoran/erhe`
+-  Enable CMake profile: `Debug`
+-  Build

 ### Linux

 #### Requirements

--   *Ubuntu 20.04* has been tested, Ubuntu 18.04 likely also works (but needs filesystem linking fix)
+-   Recent enough CMake
+    -   Ubuntu 22.04 and 20.04 have been tested to good
+    -   Ubuntu 18.04 has too old version of CMake
+    -   https://apt.kitware.com/ may help to get recent CMake
+-   Command line or IDE
     -   *Visual Studio Code* with *CMake extensions* has been tested.
+    -   CLion has been tested
+-   New enough C++ compiler
--   GCC-8 or newer and clang-10 or newer has been tested
+    -   clang-10 or newer is ok
+    -   GCC-9 or newer are ok
+    -   GCC-8 or older is not currently support
 -   python 3
 -   packages such `xorg-dev`

+For IDE:

+-  Visual Studio Code with CMake and C++ extensions is supported
+-  CLion is supported

-#### Build steps
+#### Build steps for Visual Studio Code

 -   `git clone https://github.com/tksuoran/erhe`
 -   Open erhe folder in Visual Studio code